 a.
-Are fully vaccinated (i.e., at least 2 weeks after getting their second dose in a 2-dose series or one-dose of a single-dose series)b.
+Are up-to-date on their COVID-19 vaccines (i.e., at least 2 weeks after getting their second dose in a 2-dose series or one-dose of a single-dose series)

+b.
 Have had no symptoms from when they were exposed to someone with COVID-19.

-See following chart on the next page for exclusion timelines.
+See following guidelines on the next pages for exclusion timelines, based on guidance from the NCDHHS.